mynameisunavailable/Chatgpt-Stream-Rescue/README.md

 2. Go to chrome://extensions/ and enable "Developer mode".

-3. Click "Load unpacked" and select the "content" folder.
+3. Click "Load unpacked" and select the "ChatGPT-Stream-Rescue-Content" folder.

 Enjoy not losing your last ChatGPT reply!